McCulloch v. Maryland: Background

-Almost immediately after the U.S. Constitution's ratification in 1788, a major public debate arose over whether to establish a national bank for the United States.
-Upon George Washington's inauguration as the first President of the United States in 1789, his Secretary of the Treasury, Alexander Hamilton, proposed creating a national bank to regulate American currency and deal with national economic problems.
-But Washington's Secretary of State, Thomas Jefferson, strongly opposed the bank's creation, fearing that it would usurp power from the individual states and concentrate it to a dangerous degree in the central federal government.
+Almost immediately after the ratification of the U.S. Constitution in 1788, a major public debate arose over whether to establish a national bank for the United States.
+Upon George Washington's inauguration in 1789 as the first President of the United States, his Secretary of the Treasury, Alexander Hamilton, proposed creating a national bank to regulate American currency and deal with national economic problems.
+Washington's Secretary of State, Thomas Jefferson, strongly opposed the bank's creation, fearing it would usurp power from the individual states and concentrate it to a dangerous degree in the central federal government.
 Congress created the First Bank of the United States in 1791 with a 20-year charter, but the issue continued to be controversial.
 Those who supported Hamilton's vision of a stronger central government eventually formed the Federalist Party, while those who opposed him and supported Jefferson's vision of a decentralized government that focused on states' rights formed the Democratic-Republican Party.

 The First Bank's charter expired in 1811 and was not renewed.
 However, national economic problems in the aftermath of the War of 1812 prompted Congress to pass similar legislation in 1816 to create the Second Bank of the United States.
 The U.S. government only owned 20 percent of the bank's equity, and many state governments resented the bank for calling in loans it had made to them.
 Consequently, some states passed laws designed to hinder the bank's operation, while others simply tried to tax it.
-In 1818, the Maryland General Assembly—Maryland's state legislature—passed a law levying a $15,000 annual tax on any bank operating in Maryland that was issuing notes and bills that were not properly stamped by the Maryland's Treasury, the Western Shore Treasury.
+In 1818, the Maryland General Assembly—Maryland's state legislature—passed a law levying a $15,000 annual tax on any bank operating in Maryland that was issuing notes and bills that were not properly stamped by Maryland's Treasury, the Western Shore Treasury.

-James William McCulloch, a cashier of the Baltimore Branch of the Second Bank of the United States, issued unstamped bank notes to Baltimore resident George Williams.
+James William McCulloh, a cashier of the Baltimore Branch of the Second Bank of the United States, issued unstamped bank notes to Baltimore resident George Williams.
 The lawsuit was filed by John James, an informer who sought to collect half of the fine, as provided for by the statute.
 The Bank was represented by Daniel Webster.
 The case was appealed to the Maryland Court of Appeals, where the state of Maryland argued that "the Constitution is silent on the subject of banks."
 It was Maryland's contention that without specific constitutional authorization for the federal government to create a bank, any such creation would be rendered unconstitutional.

 The court upheld Maryland.
 The case was then appealed to the Supreme Court.